German–Soviet Axis talks: Finland, Baltics and Romania

 In November 1939, the Soviet Union invaded Finland, resulting in stiff losses and the entry of an interim peace treaty in March 1940 that granted to the Soviet Union parts of Karelia and Salla (9% of Finnish territory).
 In mid-June 1940, while international attention was focused on the German invasion of France, Soviet NKVD troops raided border posts in Lithuania, Estonia and Latvia and replaced each government with pro-Soviet politicians, who then requested entry for their respective countries to the Soviet Union.
 In June, the Soviets issued an ultimatum demanding Bessarabia and Bukovina from Romania.
 After the Soviets had agreed with Germany that they would limit their claims in Bukovina to Northern Bukovina, Germany urged Romania to accept the ultimatum.
 Two days after the Soviet entry, Romania acceded to the Soviet demands, and the Soviet Union occupied the demanded territories and also the Hertsa region, which had not been included in the ultimatum.

 The Soviet invasion of Finland, which had been covertly ceded to it under the Molotov–Ribbentrop Pact's secret protocols, created domestic problems for Hitler.
 The German populace did not know about the secret protocols that divided up spheres of influence.
 Many Germans opposed the Soviet invasion, and Finland had close ties with Germany.
 Hitler had to deflect opposition to Germany's pro-Soviet policies from even Nazi Party stalwarts.
-Supporting the Soviet invasion became one of the most ideologically and politically-difficult aspects of the pact for the German government to justify.
+Supporting the Soviet invasion became one of the most ideologically and politically difficult aspects of the pact for the German government to justify.

-The secret protocols caused Hitler to be in the humiliating position being forced to evacuate ethnic German families, the Volksdeutsche, in a hurry although they had lived in Finland and the Baltic countries for centuries, all the while to condone the invasions officially.
+The secret protocols caused Hitler to be in the humiliating position of being forced to evacuate ethnic German families, the Volksdeutsche, in a hurry although they had lived in Finland and the Baltic countries for centuries, all the while to condone the invasions officially.
 When the three Baltic countries, which did not know about the secret protocols, sent letters protesting the Soviet invasions to Berlin, Ribbentrop returned them.

 In August, Molotov told the Germans that with the government change, they could close down their Baltic consulates by September 1.
 The Soviet annexations in Romania caused further strain.
 Germany had given Bessarabia to the Soviets in the secret protocols but not Bukovina.
 Germany wanted the 100,000 tons of grain for which they had previously contracted with Bessarabia, guarantees of German property safety, guarantees for 125,000 Volksdeutsche in Bessarabia and Bukovina and the reassurance that the train tracks carrying Romanian oil would be left alone.